 Ganga at Haridwar

-For Hindus, it can be a visual treat to see all religious places at one place.
+For Hindus, it can be a visual treat to see all religious places in one place.
 For others, it can be a good visual introduction to the mythological maze of Sanatan Dharma.

-Recommend you to read following travel blog on Places to visit in Hyderabad, Telangana.
+Recommend you to read the following travel blog on Places to visit in Hyderabad, Telangana.